pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 * meeting with Dick
 * managers measurement program
 * CFO questions
-  * desxrive a good day and bad day
+  * describe a good day and bad day
   * what are goals, objectives, and measurements for the year
 * systems thinking
 * fleet mgmt oil change analogy